 Curriculum Rationale in: Science

-The topics covered are related to Science at work in order to put the Science learnt into a real context.
-This will allow the students to make the connection between what is learnt in a Science lab to Science in the real world.
+The topics covered are related to Science at work in order to put the Science learnt into a real life, real world context.
+This will allow the students to make the connection between what is learnt in a Science lab to Science in the real world, and how it affects their lives.

 The students will have an average of four and a half hours of science a week in order to cover the content required for two GCSE.

-Students who obtain two grade 5s for GCSEs Combined Science can go on to take Applied Science at key stage 5.
+Students who obtain two grade 5s for GCSEs Combined Science can go on to take BTEC Applied Science at Key Stage 5.

 The examination board is: AQA